-India risks US sanctions ahead of possible $5 billion Russia defense deal
+India risks US sanctions following $5 billion Russia defense deal

 Ties between Russia and India date back to the Cold War, but evolving priorities and alliances have taken a toll.

 "India sees it as a normal strategic hedging strategy but with Russia, there is a deep concern.
-That's what makes Putin's visit so important.
-At a time when the United States is imposing sanctions, they've passed CAATSA, Russia sees it as a test of India's friendship," said Shukla.
+That's what makes Putin's visit so important," said Shukla, adding that Russia likely sees the deal as a test of India's friendship during a period of heightened hostility from the US.

 "Russia has signaled that it's not happy with India, so it's gone ahead to forge relations with China, Pakistan and Afghanistan."